f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Application.md

 ## From Modules to App

-The `App` type in `Network.ABCI.Server` was defined as
+The `App` type in `Network.ABCI.Server` is defined as

 ~~~ haskell ignore
 newtype App m = App
   { unApp :: forall (t :: MessageType).
 Request t -> m (Response t) }
 ~~~

 and ultimately our configuration of modules must be converted to this format.
-This is probably the most important part of the SDK, to provide this bridge between the list of modules -- a heterogeneous list of type `Modules` -- and the actual application.
+This is probably the most important part of the SDK, to provide the bridge between the list of modules - a heterogeneous list of type `Modules` - and the actual application.
 The type that provides the input for this bridge is `HandlersContext`:

 ~~~ haskell ignore
 data HandlersContext alg ms r core = HandlersContext